aws-samples/amazon-appflow/CF-template/README.md

 	"Type" : "AWS::AppFlow::Flow",
 	"Properties" : {
     "Description" : "AppFlow Flow integrating SFDC Account Data into the Data Lake",
-   // properties related to Destination connector
+   // properties related to Destination connector.
-   // Note: many aws connectors like S3 don't require a connector profile.
+   // note: many AWS connectors like Amazon S3 don't require a connector profile.
-   // Appflow has access to the S3 bucket through a Bucket Resource Policy, therefore a connector profile isn't needed.
+   // AppFlow has access to the S3 bucket through a Bucket Resource Policy, therefore a connector profile isn't needed.
     "DestinationFlowConfigList" : [{
   "ConnectorType" : "S3",
   "DestinationConnectorProperties" : {
   "S3":{
   "BucketName" : {"Ref": "S3Bucket"},
   "BucketPrefix" : {"Ref": "Prefix"},
-  // The configuration that determines how Amazon AppFlow should format the flow output data when Amazon S3 is used as the destination
+  // the configuration that determines how Amazon AppFlow should format the flow output data when Amazon S3 is used as the destination.
   "S3OutputFormatConfig" : {
-    // The aggregation settings that you can use to customize the output format of your flow data.
+    // the aggregation settings that you can use to customize the output format of your flow data.
 Allowed values: None | SingleFile
   "AggregationConfig" : {
   "AggregationType" : "None"
 },
-// Indicates the file type that Amazon AppFlow places in the Amazon S3 bucket.
+// indicates the file type that Amazon AppFlow places in the Amazon S3 bucket.
 Allowed values: CSV | JSON | PARQUET "FileType" : "PARQUET"
   }
 }}